raheelam98/DataAnalysis/MySQL/quiz.md

 ### SQL Quiz 1

+#### 1. Which of the following is a DML command?
+- CREATE
+- ALTER
+- INSERT
+- DROP

+#### 2. Which command is used to change the structure of an existing table?
+- INSERT
+- ALTER
+- UPDATE
+- DELETE

+#### 3. Which DDL command is used to remove a table from the database permanently?
+- TRUNCATE
+- DELETE
+- DROP
+- REMOVE

+#### 4. Which DML command is used to remove specific rows from a table?
+- DROP
+- DELETE
+- TRUNCATE
+- REMOVE

+#### 5. Which of the following commands is used to save a transaction in SQL?
+- ROLLBACK
+- COMMIT
+- SAVE
+- SAVEPOINT

+---

+### SQL Quiz 1

+#### 1. Which of the following is a DML command?
+INSERT

+#### 2. Which command is used to change the structure of an existing table?
+ALTER

+#### 3. Which DDL command is used to remove a table from the database permanently?
+DROP

+#### 4. Which DML command is used to remove specific rows from a table?
+DELETE

+#### 5. Which of the following commands is used to save a transaction in SQL?
+COMMIT

+---

+### SQL Quiz 2

 #### 1. Suppose we have the string `"HelloWorld"` and want to extract `"World"` using `SUBSTRING`.
 Which `SUBSTRING` function would you use?
 - SUBSTRING('HelloWorld', 1, 5)
 - SUBSTRING('HelloWorld', 6, 5)